So many famous and powerful men haven’t been ruined by #MeToo, yet. It’s weird. In many cases, they’ve already been outed, but it didn’t stick.

 Fred Armisen.
 Read the link.

 Chris Brown.
-Huge career, little to no forgiveness or change in his character after beating Rihanna’s face to a pulp—and that’s only the one time he was busted.
+Huge career, little-to-no forgiveness or change in his character after beating Rihanna’s face to a pulp—and that’s only the one time he was busted.

 Terry Richardson.
 He’s lost some of his work, but hardly all of it.
 And he’s probably the scummiest of the lot.
+Update: things have gone worse and worse for his career of late, but this guy should be held to account.

 President Donald Trump.
 His self-admitted propensity to grab n’go didn’t stop him from winning the highest office in the land.